R0h-a-a-n/R0h-a-a-n/README.md

 ML / Data Science / Backend
 -----------------------

 I am passionate about coding and competitive programming, where I enjoy solving complex problems with efficient algorithms and logical precision.
-My interest in mathematics and chess strengthens my ability to think strategically, recognize patterns, and approach challenges with structured reasoning.
+My interest in mathematics and chess strengthens my ability to think strategically :), recognize patterns, and approach challenges with structured reasoning.
 On the development side, I focus on backend engineering, building scalable systems, APIs, and microservices that prioritize performance and reliability.
 At the same time, I am driven by machine learning engineering, where I work on designing models, optimization methods, and end-to-end pipelines that bring theory into impactful real-world applications.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [My Website](http://rohaan.tech)